Is the FIRE movement a smart money strategy or an unrealistic dream?

-November is Financial Literacy Month in Canada.
-For the rest of the month, I’ll dedicate my Wednesday posts to money issues.
+To mark Financial Literacy Month, I’m dedicating this month’s Wednesday posts to money issues.
 Today, to kick things off, I’m looking at the FIRE movement.
 If you’re not familiar with FIRE, it stands for Financial Independence, Retire Early.
 It’s a popular movement, but is it a smart money strategy or a dream that’s beyond the reach of the masses?

-Working in financial services, I spend a fair bit of time reading financial blogs, and articles by personal finance experts.
+Working in financial services, I read a lot of financial blogs and articles by personal finance experts.
 When I first started hearing about FIRE, I was intrigued.
 On the surface, wouldn’t we all want to be financially independent and retire early?
 Sounds like heaven, right?

 Not so fast!
 While it may sound great, when you start to peel back the layers of the onion, you’ll find that FIRE may not be realistic for the average person.